Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzStorageAccount.md

 ```

 ### -UserAssignedIdentityId
-Set resource ids for the the new Storage Account user assigned Identity, the identity will be used with key management services like Azure KeyVault.
+Set resource ids for the new Storage Account user assigned Identity, the identity will be used with key management services like Azure KeyVault.

 ```yaml
 Type: System.String